nategreen/old-website/_drafts/2016-03-24-followup-kent-state-uxd.md

 To date, all my course instructors have been adjunct faculty---people who are actively working in user experience positions and who seem to have a genuine passion for the work they're doing.
 (That passion by itself is pretty encouraging.)
 On assignments, the feedback we get is usually pragmatic and supported by the instructor's experience.

+## It's not for everyone, but I would definitely say it's for me

+Like I've said in each email response I gave, this Master's program has been really valuable to me.
+If you're deciding right now whether or not to enroll, I highly recommend reaching out to the staff at KSU UXD to ask whatever questions you have and take a closer look at the program.